Choose another writer in this calendar:

 relative merits of their favorite pastimes.
 Auceps tells how "the very

-birds of the air, those that be not Hawks, are both so many and so
+birds of the 28 air (those that be not hawks) are both so many and so

 useful and pleasant to mankind, that I must not let them pass without

-choice bodies, and refresh him with their heavenly voices."
-In his own
+choice bodies, and refresh him with their the earth feeds man, and all

-activity!"
-And finally Piscator reminds his friends: "I might tell you
+finally Piscator reminds his friends: "I might both enlarge and lose

 (Canto XIII): "And angling, too, that solitary vice, / Whatever Izaak

 Should have a hook, and a small trout to pull it."
-John Buchan, who edited Methuen's edition of The Compleat Angler
+(Lord Byron's Don Juan, with Life and Notes by A. C. Cunningham, Philadelphia: Jas.
+B. Smith, 1859, p.
+343) John Buchan, who edited Methuen's edition of The Compleat Angler

 from 1901, wrote that the work "remains a model of ease and charm.
 At